-San Francisco is a pretty great destination year-round: it’s centrally located in California and a short drive from the coast.
-Like other West Coast cities, San Francisco has a temperate climate.
+San Francisco is a pretty great destination year-round.
+Like other coastal West Coast cities, San Francisco has a temperate climate.
 The average temperature difference between January (the coldest month) and July (the hottest month) is only 7° (the average highs between these months range from 50°-57°).

 This might seem cold, and it certainly means people in San Francisco joke about not having a summer.
 Even in warm months, it’s wise to pack layers and a raincoat, as the weather can change frequently.
 There’s also a frequent fog that rolls in off the Pacific Ocean – the fog is so common, locals have named it Karl!